Finance & Audit

 Website Contract

-The Parish Council hold a contract with 2Commune Ltd who provide the Parish Council website, domain name and email accounts for the Clerk and all Council members.
-This is an annual contract which is renewed annually.
+The Parish Council hold a contract with Cuttlefish Ltd who provide the Parish Council website, domain name and email accounts for the Clerk and all Council members.
+This contract is renewed annually.

 Trade Waste & Litter Contract